Gavin Hastings OBE and Peter ‘P C’ Brown

-Our fundraising events across Edinburgh, Glasgow and Aberdeen continue to bring in much-needed money and allows us to support children and young people with disabilities or facing disadvantage, such as those at Daldorch House School.
-We contributed £80,000 towards a new sensory and recreation area at the school, which offers care and education to pupils with autism.
+Our fundraising events across Edinburgh, Glasgow and Aberdeen continue to bring in much-needed money and allow us to support children and young people with disabilities or facing disadvantage across the country.

 Wooden Spoon Scotland raised £8500 for the creation and equipping of a quiet play zone within a new playground development at Gilcomstoun Primary School.
 Before the improvements it was simply a large concreted area surrounded by a wall and security fencing, with no fixed play equipment.
 The new playground will be of great value to the children and staff.